-These expenses were incurred to make the property suitable for rental and did not arise from the Hitchmans' use of the property to generate assessable rental income.
+These expenses were incurred to make the property suitable to be rented out and did not arise from the Hitchmans' use of the property to generate rental income.
 The expenses are capital in nature and the Hitchmans are not able to claim a deduction for these expenses.